indexmod/indexmod-old/schnaider-ksenia.md

 venue: Amazon Fashion Week
 founder: Ksenia and Anton Schnaider
 origin: an Ukrainian fashion brand
-profession: founded by Ksenia and Anton Schnaider based in Kiev
+profession: founded by Ksenia and Anton Schnaider based in Kiev, who has won over the world after the invention of demi-denims and asymmetrical jeans
 photo: Asymmetrical Jeans by Ksenia Schnaider SS 2019, $375
 photographer: Ksenia Schnaider
 source: Kseniaschnaider.com